sampsyo/home/_drafts/closedproblems.md

 **No more benchmark-oriented research?**
 More worrisome than quality metrics themselves is the fact that we need to invent quality metrics at all.
 Our current evaluation standards are a symptom of a *benchmark-oriented* approach to approximate computing research.
 It follows the basic strategy for any architecture or compiler research: develop a new gadget and measure its impact on figures of merit for a broad class of off-the-shelf benchmarks from as many domains as possible.
 The idea is to asses generality: to show that an idea advances the capabilities of *computers in general*, and it’s not just an optimization for one person’s code.

 This commitment to generality is the root cause of approximate computing’s messy evaluation strategy.
 When a research project needs to demonstrate benefits for seven different domains, the researchers don’t have time to deeply engage with any single domain.
 A benchmark-driven attitude leads directly to invented quality metrics, arbitrary thresholds, and minimal involvement from domain experts.
-To break free from the traditional trappings of approximate computing work, we may need to break free from benchmark suites.
+To break free from the traditional trappings of approximate computing work, we need to break free from benchmark suites.

 ### Instead…

-compulsory approximation
+Instead of bringing approximation to every domain we can think of, let’s look for domains that already embrace approximation.
+In the PARSEC benchmarks, approximate computing is optional.
+There are real, important applications where [approximation is compulsory][compulsory].
+In these domains, we don’t have to invent quality metrics: there are consensus TK

-TK link to WAX paper
+TK ML is an example.
+Real-time graphics too: that’s one big approximation

-Cloud services for ML are a perfect target!
+TK this kind of work is inherently harder than traditional approximate computing research, because you have to compete with domain experts.
+Your approximation has to beat the Pareto frontier established already in the field.
+But no one said research was supposed to be easy.